tulseebisen/DL_projects/image_caption_DL_complete/README.md

 # Image Caption Generator
 Image caption generator is a task that involves computer vision and natural language processing concepts to recognize the context of an image and describe them in a natural language like English.

 In this Python project, we will be implementing the caption generator using CNN (Convolutional Neural Networks) and LSTM (Long short term memory).
-The image features will be extracted from Xception which is a CNN model trained on the imagenet dataset and then we feed the features into the LSTM model which will be responsible for generating the image captions.
+The image features will be extracted from ResNet which is a CNN model trained on the imagenet dataset and then we feed the features into the LSTM model which will be responsible for generating the image captions.

 For the image caption generator, we will be using the Flickr_8K dataset.
 Dataset link:https://www.kaggle.com/programminghut/imagecaptioning/data